-Since the 2004 inception the benefactors have underwritten a wide variety of projects at the Park and also played a major role in the advocacy and fundraising efforts that were ultimately successful in preserving the basic operation of the Park during drastic reductions of State financial repot during the Great Recession.
+Since the 2004 inception, the Benefactors have underwritten a wide variety of projects at the Park.
+The organization also played a major role in the advocacy and fundraising efforts that were ultimately successful in preserving the basic operation of the Park, during drastic reductions of State financial reports during the Great Recession.